max4766/etelab_demo__navbar__route__proxy__cors__react__mui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a demo web page(ETELAB) where navigation bar redirects to another page with `react-router`.
+This is a demo web page(ETELAB) where navigation bar redirects to another page with `react-router-dom`.

-Using this demo website, you can search information getting data from another server with `http-proxy-middleware`.
+Using this demo website, you can search information getting data from another server(localhost:8070) with `http-proxy-middleware`.

 All UI components in this React SPA project are `MUI` components.

+Here we need port 3000 as the demo website, 8070 as the server.

+(port 8070 used to be used for an acutal web development project, ETELAB)

+(can't provide you with the server source for port 8070 for now...)

 ## Getting Started